 - User Logins: You can use the Login Audit Trail to keep track of account users, when they have logged in, and from where.
 System notes will also capture password changes for employees, customers, vendors, partners and prospects.

-System notes are also highly useful for tracking data and configuration changes, and demonstrating tight change controls to auditors.
+NetSuite audit trails and system notes are also useful for tracking data and configuration changes, and demonstrating tight change controls to auditors.
 A general system notes search will display changes to all record types, though this can be filtered to provide more specific results.
 Individual system notes include a Context field, which describes the specific method used to make the change (ie, whether it was done through the user interface, via a SuiteScript, etc.

 Auditing Changes to Enabled Features